strmlineapp-ux/agileflow/src/docs/design-system.md

     -   **Interaction**: Users can drag any non-pinned card and drop it between other non-pinned cards to change its order.
 The grid reflows smoothly to show the drop position.
     -   **Top Guardrail**: If a card is dropped *before* the first pinned item, it is automatically repositioned to be *after* it.
     -   **Bottom Guardrail**: If a card is dropped *after* the last pinned item, it is automatically repositioned to be *before* it.
 This ensures the integrity of the pinned items.
 -   **Drop Zone Highlighting**: Drop zones provide visual feedback when an item is dragged over them.
-To maintain a clean UI, highlights primarily use subtle, `1px` rings without background fills.
+To maintain a clean UI, highlights primarily use rings without background fills, except for duplication which is a special case.
-    -   **Standard Zones (Reordering, Moving, Duplicating):** The drop area is highlighted with a `1px` ring using the standard border color (`ring-1 ring-border`).
-For inset content areas like user lists, an inset ring (`ring-inset`) is used.
-This provides a consistent, colorless highlight.
+    -   **Standard Zones (Reordering, Moving):** The drop area is highlighted with a `1px` inset, **colorless** ring using the standard border color (`ring-1 ring-border ring-inset`).
     -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).
+    -   **Duplication Zones:** The drop zone is highlighted with both a `1px` ring and a background fill (`ring-1 ring-primary bg-accent`) to signal a unique creation action.
 -   **Drag-to-Duplicate**:
     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.
     -   **Behavior**: Dropping any card (pinned or not) onto this zone creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and is placed immediately after the original in the list.